 Project finance in India has traditionally been associated with "core" sectors such as roads, highways, power projects, ports and airports.
 While these sectors continue to dominate, the increased government focus on urban development and associated infrastructure has seen several transactions in the space of health and sanitation, mass transit and waste-to-energy.
-Indian companies are also looking to widen their sources of debt capital, with offshore and domestic bond issuances seeing an increase.
-While COVID-19 did see a slowdown of the economy overall, project finance transactions have not been significantly impaired given the need for infrastructure growth in the country.
-India's climate goals have also played a role in bolstering transactions in the renewables space.
-"Green bonds" and "green finance" are seeing an upswing in the market.
-The use of listed or unlisted bonds and debentures for project finance have also seen an increase, compared to the vanilla loan products which were the debt instrument of choice previously.
+A welcoming move by the government is its intention to recognise data centres and clean energy storage as infrastructure sub-sectors, as announced in the budget for the year 2022, which came to be notified in October, 2022.
+This has not only led to lending in these sectors having gained significant popularity in the last year, but is also a step in the direction of furthering India's climate goals.
+The use of listed or unlisted bonds and debentures for project finance continue to see an increase, compared to the vanilla loan products which were the debt instrument of choice previously.
 Indian borrowers are also looking to cross-collateralise and cross-leverage across various assets, leading to a change in the traditional outlook of project finance as a limited recourse, single asset finance.